The Secrets of Jason Momoa and Lisa Bonet's Epic Love Story

 She had recently filmed small but compelling roles in the movies Enemy of the State and High Fidelity, and she didn't sound concerned about becoming less famous than she was in the 1980s.
 "There's not a lot out there, and what is out there has to be really interesting to make me want to leave my life, which is really precious to me," Bonet said.
 "My desire to participate in the business is not to make more crap so I'm really content.
 I have a desire to create more film, more beauty, more art, more love - but I don't feel desperate.
 I mean, for me it's not about creating or building a career anymore, you know?"

-Talking to Net-a-Porter's Porter magazine earlier this year, Bonet again referred to breakup grief as an undesirable "heirloom."
+Talking to Net-a-Porter's Porter magazine last year, Bonet again referred to breakup grief as an undesirable "heirloom."
 She remembered going through "a very accelerated time, spiritually and intellectually," because she didn't want to pass the "fresh wound of a divorce" onto her daughter.

 "I think there are probably times when these thresholds can either sink you," Bonet said, "or you can see who you are and rise and dust yourself off."